gbrammer/eazy-photoz/README.md

+:warning: :warning:
-:warning: This code is largely superseded by the [eazy-py module](https://github.com/gbrammer/eazy-py), though the template and filter files are still stored here.
+This code is largely superseded by the [eazy-py module](https://github.com/gbrammer/eazy-py), though the template and filter throughput files are still stored here.

 # EAZY
 *(Exported from code.google.com/p/eazy-photoz, April 20, 2015.)*